angx-system/angeliax/SCHEMA.md

   key to replicate it — the steward could query that same topic to see which bases are currently connected, no new feed entry required.
 To be resolved with developers.
+- **Reviewed Entries — minimum count.** "Two or more" is proposed as the floor, ruling out single-citation handshakes without over-burdening small or newly initialized bases.
+The exact minimum is a tuning decision, not fixed here — to be resolved with developers.

 ---